Techniques and interpretation of measurement of the CD4 cell count in HIV-infected patients

 CD4 T-cell laboratory testing through flow cytometry is considered an essential part of HIV care, since this parameter is used to stage disease and guide clinical management.
 Certain CD4 T cell thresholds are used as benchmarks to either initiate prophylaxis against opportunistic infections (OIs) and/or to begin antiretroviral therapy (ART).
 The CD4 cell count is also a relatively consistent indicator of treatment response .
 Thus, it is important for clinicians to learn about the techniques and interpretation of flow cytometry and to understand the factors that may lead to variations in test results.

 This topic will address flow cytometry and other techniques for measuring CD4 T cells and the various factors that can affect CD4 cell counts, such as medications, infections, and other conditions.
 Issues related to the immunology and pathogenesis of HIV infection and the use of HIV RNA testing are discussed elsewhere.
 Guidance on when to start ART or OI prophylaxis is discussed elsewhere.
-(See "Immunology of HIV-1 infection" and "Techniques and interpretation of HIV-1 RNA quantitation" and "Selecting antiretroviral regimens for the treatment-naïve HIV-infected patient" and "Overview of prevention of opportunistic infections in HIV-infected patients".)
+(See "Techniques and interpretation of HIV-1 RNA quantitation" and "Selecting antiretroviral regimens for the treatment-naïve HIV-infected patient" and "Overview of prevention of opportunistic infections in HIV-infected patients".)

 CD4 and CD8 T cells — Human T lymphocytes can be functionally divided into cells that provide help for other immune cells and those that mediate cellular cytotoxicity.
 Helper T lymphocytes express cluster determinant 4 (abbreviated as "CD4") whereas cytotoxic T cells express cluster determinant 8 (abbreviated as "CD8").
 The CD4 and CD8 molecules are members of the immunoglobulin superfamily and mediate adhesion to major histocompatibility complex class II and class I molecules, respectively.
 In addition, CD4 and CD8 amplify stimulatory signals through the T cell receptor [2-4].

 A CD4:CD8 ratio is calculated by dividing the number of CD4+ T cells by the number of CD8+ T cells; this ratio is usually greater than 1 in immunocompetent individuals .
-However, in HIV infection, the CD4:CD8 ratio is less than 1.
+However, in HIV infection, the CD4:CD8 ratio is usually less than 1.
 This reflects increasing numbers of CD8+ T cells and depletion of CD4+ T cells in chronic infection.
 This ratio usually increases with the initiation of antiretroviral therapy (ART) although the CD4:CD8 ratio normalizes in only a minority of patients .

 - Graham NM, Park LP, Piantadosi S, et al. Prognostic value of combined response markers among human immunodeficiency virus-infected persons: possible aid in the decision to change zidovudine monotherapy.
 Clin Infect Dis 1995; 20:352.